 The cosmic inflation theory is seen as a strong contender, with a 50% chance of being correct.
 It’s a scientific theory that helps explain the early universe.
 The multiverse idea is debated, but it doesn’t change inflation’s status as a scientific theory.

-The CMB maps released by the Planck satellite represent the earliest time in the Universe, 100 million years before the first stars formed.
+- The Cosmic Microwave Background (CMB) maps released by the Planck satellite represent the earliest observable state of the Universe, approximately 380,000 years after the Big Bang and 100 million years before the formation of the first stars.

-The observable universe’s edge is currently located 46.5 billion light years away due to the expansion of the universe over 13.8 billion years.
+- The edge of the observable universe is currently located about 46.5 billion light-years away, a distance that accounts for the expansion of the universe over its 13.8-billion-year history.

-Neutrinos, abundant particles with mass in the universe, have been traveling freely since approximately a second after the Big Bang when the temperature was ten billion degrees.
+- Neutrinos, among the most abundant particles with mass in the universe, have been traveling freely since approximately one second after the Big Bang, when the universe’s temperature was around ten billion degrees.

-Gravitons, particles mediating the force of gravity, were transparent all the way back to the earliest instant traced by known physics, the Planck time, when the temperature was 10^32 degrees.
+- Gravitons, the hypothetical particles that mediate the force of gravity, are thought to have been transparent to the earliest known instant in physics – the Planck time – when the temperature was an astounding 1032 degrees.

 Cosmic Inflation Theory and the Physics of the Very Large and Small